 - 2. Then, send an email message with your request to Brian Cooper (email@example.com) and provide a description of why you want access to this resource, including your first name, last name, email address, organization, and phone number.

-- 3. Once you receive communication from Brian Cooper (firstname.lastname@example.org), return to this Web page, and click the button below to open the map.
+- 3. Once you receive communication from Brian Cooper (firstname.lastname@example.org), return to this Web page, and click one of the states below to open the map.